shelt/AurOracle/README.md

 This is a course selection utility for Aurora.
 Tell it the courses you want to take, and it tells you the ways you can take them.

 It generates course schedules that are free from [time conflicts](http://umanitoba.ca/student/records/registration/access/639.html) and that include courses you must take and courses you would take.
+It also attempts to determine which schedules are best and sort them accordingly.

 I made this because I was sick of spending large amounts of time trying out potential combinations of sections of courses, only to encounter another conflict and be forced to move everything around.

+**NOTE:*** Schedules generated from this utility are no longer outputted to the command prompt, but rather directly to a text file.
+Generation can perform much faster when not printing every iteration.

 ## How it works